forestdb/forestdb.org/models/comparison-class.md

 ### Listener 1 model (older)

-+ Same as above but with the other adjective (e.g., short) with its own lifted threhsold as an alternative
++ Same as above but with the other adjective (e.g., short) with its own lifted threshold as an alternative
 + Takes much longer to run!